DukeRobotics/robosub-ros/README.md

 ## Software Stack

 Our stack is split into two workspaces -- onboard and landside -- each with corresponding Docker containers of the same name.
 Onboard consists of the code that runs on the robot's internal computer.
 Landside consists of the code that should be run on your local machine.
 The corresponding containers are connected via a local network and are configured to share ROS messages.
-For an in-depth explanation of the containers, see [robosub-ros-docker](https://github.com/DukeRobotics/robosub-ros-docker).
+For an in-depth explanation of the containers, see [docker](docker).

 Our codebase is powered by the [Robot Operating System](https://www.ros.org) (ROS), and written primarily in Python.